-Along with Wimbledon, Roland Garros, and the US Open, it is one of four grand slam tennis tournaments that are played each year.
+Along with Wimbledon, Roland Garros, and the US Open, it is one of four grand slam tennis tournaments played each year.

 Dates

-The 2026 Australian Open will be held from the 18th of January to the 1st of February 2026, with the first grand slam tournament of 2026 being played over two weeks.
+The 2027 Australian Open will be held from the 17th to the 31st of January 2027, with the first grand slam tournament of 2027 being played over two weeks.

 | Day | Round |